wiktor-falek/sorting-visualizer/README.md

 ##  How to use it? 🤔

-Open cmd in project's directory
+1. Open cmd in project's directory

-`python sort.py` bubble sort by default
+1. run `python sort.py` command,  bubble sort by default

-run cmd in full screen for smoother effect
+1. run cmd in full screen for smoother effect

 ## Arguments ⚙️